sandesh711/Website_Data_Analysis/README.md

 (No of visitors overtime)

 # Data Collection
-Whenever a user browses any of my website data like below will be saved.
+Whenever a user browses any of my website, data like below will be saved.
 Which is used in this analysis.
 (user browsed pages, referrer pages, date and time of user hit)

 # Analysis Process